Last updated: 4th June 2018

 To request access to personal information that we hold about you, you should submit your request in writing to the e-mail address or postal address shown below in ‘How to contact us’.

-If you notify us that you wish to exercise either of these rights we shall respond within 30 days.
-We shall also notify third parties to whom we have transferred your personal information of these changes.
-You may be able to access your personal information and correct, amend or delete it where it is inaccurate.
+We shall also notify third parties to whom we have transferred your personal data of any changes that we make on your request.
+Note that while we communicate to these third parties, we are not responsible for the actions taken by these third parties to answer your request.
+You may be able to access your personal data held by these third parties and correct, amend or delete it where it is inaccurate.

 Personal information will be retained only for such period as is appropriate for its intended and lawful use, in this case we shall retain data for no longer than 12 months, unless otherwise required to do so by law or in the following cases, where we will retain the data for up to 2 years.